ecancermedicalscience is a member of, and subscribes to the principles of, the Committee on Publication Ethics (COPE).

 Authors may find the National Centre for the Replacement Refinement and Reduction of Animals in Research (NC3Rs) latest report “Animal Research: Reporting of In Vivo Experiments” or the United Kingdom's Co-ordinating Committee on Cancer Research (UKCCCR) 'Guidelines for the welfare and use of animals in cancer research' helpful, published in the British Journal of Cancer (2010) 102 1555-1557.

 Generic drug names should generally be used.
 When proprietary brands are used in research, include the brand names in parentheses in the Methods section.

 We ask authors of ecancermedicalscience papers to complete a declaration of conflicts of interest, which should be provided as a separate section of the manuscript, to follow the Acknowledgements.
 Where an author states they have no conflicts of interest, the listing will read 'The author(s) declare that they have no conflicts of interest.'

 For all articles that include information or clinical photographs relating to individual patients, written and signed consent from each patient to publish must be collected.
 The manuscript should also include a statement to this effect in the Acknowledgements section, as follows: "Written consent for publication was obtained from the patient or their relative."
-This information does not have to be sent with the manuscript however ecancermedicalscience reserves the right to request this information at any time.
+This information must be sent with the manuscript.

 ecancermedicalscience recommends, but does not insist, that clinical trials are registered prior to submission in a suitable publicly accessible registry.
 The trial registers that currently meet all of the International Committee of Medical Journal Editors guidelines can be found at http://www.icmje.org/faq.html.